Treasurys Extend Recent Declines

-U.S. government bond prices extended recent declines Friday amid fresh signs of a shift to tighter monetary policy by major central banks.
+U.S. government bonds edged lower Friday, extending recent declines amid fresh signs of a shift to tighter monetary policy by major central banks.

 Continue Reading Below